er-ri/cheatsheets/README.md

 `Seq2Seq` -> nlp, need **RecordIO-protobuf** format with **integer** tokens.
 Only supported on **GPU** instance types and is only set up to train on a **single** machine.
 `Warm Start` -> Start a *hyperparameter tuning job* using one or more **previous** tuning jobs as a starting point.
 `Amazon Redshift` -> A fully managed, petabyte-scale data **warehouse service** in the cloud, stores **structured** data.
 Can use **business intelligence** tools.
-`Bayesian optimization` -> Build a probability model of the objective function and uses it to select **hyperparameter** to evaluate in the true objective function.
-Tuning like a **regression** problem.
 `Perplexity` and `BLEU score` -> Used for evaluating the performance of the **machine-translated** text.
 `Logistic regression` -> Supervised, with given specific *features*, predict the outcome as a probability(**binary output**).
 `K-fold cross validation` -> For **balanced** data, used to **estimate** the performance of the **model** on new data.